 Project Spotlight for February 2018: Wood Utilization

 Plumas County is a beautiful area full of rich history, culture, lakes, rivers, an endless network of forest roads, and tightly-knit communities.
-My beautiful commute to work is a daily reminder of how thrilled I am to call Plumas County my home.
+My daily commute to work is arguably the most beautiful out there, a daily reminder of how thrilled I am to call Plumas County home.

 It’s beautiful and remote, but struggling from a variety of socioeconomic and environmental challenges since the decline of the timber industry in the 1990s.
 Indian Valley, the community where Sierra Institute is based, used to host a dozen mills, but none remain today.
 Today, the community lacks significant industry and large employers beyond Greenville’s Evergreen Market and the high school.
 Families have left, schools have threatened to close, and unemployment rates are high.
 There’s no question that socioeconomic solutions are needed.

 Meanwhile, mixed conifer forests of the Sierra Nevada are unhealthy following a century of fire suppression and forest management practices that have led to unnaturally dense forests.
 There is high risk for catastrophic wildfire and bark beetle epidemics, threatening critical watersheds that provide California with drinking water supply, forests with important carbon stores, wildlife habitat, and the safety of human communities residing within the landscape.

 Forest health improvement activities are unlikely to occur without an outlet for the low-value small diameter wood material –byproducts of forest restoration— which don’t make the cut for traditional lumber markets.
 Sometimes material is pile burned, in turn creating air quality issues in forested communities.